AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 				<b>PayPal Installment Financing Check</b>
 			</td>
 			<td>
 				According to legal requirements, all financing costs have to be displayed at the time of purchase.
-Ideal is a link with <strong>Order confirmation: Add content after totals</strong>, since the financing costs have to be displayed below the gross amount.
+Ideal is a link with <strong>Order confirmation: Add content after totals, since the financing costs have to be displayed below the gross amount.
+Ideal is a link with Order confirmation: Add content after totals</strong>, since the financing costs have to be displayed below the gross amount.
 In addition, the financing costs are displayed on the customer invoice.
 			</td>
 			</tr>
 			<tr>